top of page

 The verb 'intimidate' has its etymological roots in the Latin word 'intimidare,' which is a combination of 'in,' meaning 'into,' and 'timidus,' meaning 'fearful' or 'timid.'
 In Latin, 'intimidare' meant to fill someone with fear or make them timid, often through threats or coercive tactics.
 Over time, this term transitioned into the English language as 'intimidate,' retaining its core meaning of causing fear or unease in someone, typically with the intention of compelling them to act in a certain way or refrain from doing something.
 The etymology of 'intimidate' underscores its historical association with the manipulation of fear to influence the actions or decisions of others, making it an apt descriptor for such behavior.

-Quiz: Find the meaning of intimidate
+Quiz: Find the meaning of the verb intimidate:

 Try Again!